 The NSI Topology Documents if discovery of network ports or intelligent path finding is implemented by the uRA.

+Messages and workflow

+This section introduces the concepts of the DDS methods and explains the workflow.
+This section is normative.

+The DDS supports both a getDocuments()and addSubscription() messges.
+The get message allows a document to be retrieved (pull model).
+The subscription message allows a DDS client to register to receive document updates (push model).

+Push and pull methods

-A requester utilizes the provider’s Document Distribution Service protocol API to query documents stored within the Document Space (DS).
+A DDS requester utilizes the provider’s Document Distribution Service API to query documents stored within the Document Space (DS).

 Figure 1 – Simple document get operation.

-Figure 1 shows the simple getDocuments() operation that is invoked by the requester on the provider NSA to retrieve a set of documents from the document space.
+Figure 1 shows the simple getDocuments() operation that is invoked by the DDS requester on the provider NSA to retrieve a set of documents from the document space.
 These simple document operations follow the standard request/response model.

-The requester can also subscribe to document discovery and documents updates within the document space.
+The DDS requester can also subscribe to document discovery and documents updates within the document space.
 There is also a Document Distribution Service API to publish, update, and delete documents to/from a local provider.

 Figure 2 – Document change notification.

-Figure 2 illustrates the interaction of the asynchronous publish/subscribe model supported by the document distribution protocol’s notification interface.
-In this example, the requester NSA requests a subscription supplying a filter to identify the documents of interest.
-In this subscription request the requester NSA also supplies a callback protocol endpoint that will receive the notifications delivered from the provider NSA.
-When there is a document event matching the subscription filter, the provider NSA will deliver the document to the requester NSA using the callback endpoint.In Figure 3, an example flow showing how a document updated on one NSA gets propagated throughout the GDS via NSA peering relationships, so that in the end, all peer NSAs within the space have an accurate version of each document within the space.
-In this example, the requester issues an update (e.g version 1.2) to a document sourced on NSA A by using the updateDocument() operation.
+Figure 2 illustrates the interaction of the asynchronous publish/subscribe model supported by the document distribution service’s notification interface.
+In this example, the DDS requester requests a subscription supplying a filter to identify the documents of interest.
+In this subscription request the DDS requester also supplies a callback protocol endpoint that will receive the notifications delivered from the provider NSA.
+When there is a document event matching the subscription filter, the provider NSA will deliver the document to the DDS requester using the callback endpoint.

+DDS workflow

+Figure 3 shows an example DDS workflow.
+A document updated on one NSA gets propagated throughout the GDS via NSA peering relationships, so that in the end, all peer NSAs within the space have an accurate version of each document within the GDS.
+In this example, the DDS requester issues an update (e.g version 1.2) to a document sourced on NSA A by using the updateDocument() operation.
 NSA A updates the local document space with the new version of the document, and looks through its subscription list to see if there are any NSAs interested in the document.
 In this case, NSA B has registered for events on all documents within NSA A. NSA A issues a notification to NSA B with the updated document version 1.2.
 Similarly, NSA B will update its local document space and issue update notifications to NSA C and D who are also registered with NSA B for events on all documents.

 In this example, NSA D will receive update notifications for document version 1.2 from both NSA B and NSA C, however, NSA D will see that the document version for the two different notifications is identical, and discard the duplicate.
 NSA D then issues a notification to NSA E, which has registered for events on all documents within NSA D. NSA E updates its local document space, and since there are no further NSAs to update, the flow for this update completes.
-It is key to note that an NSA does not propagate a document notification event back to the NSA from which it was originally received, as this NSA would just discard the update.
+It is important to note that an NSA does not propagate a document notification event back to the NSA from which it was originally received, as this NSA would just discard the update.

 Figure 3 – Document propagation through space.